 - h.
 Setback requirements: All primary and accessory structures shall conform to the minimum setback requirements of the District in which they are located.
 The setback is a horizontal line from a road, lot line, boundary, or other designated feature to the nearest part of a structure (including roof overhangs).
 Setbacks are established within each District.
 In some Districts, principal and accessory structures may be subject to different setback requirements. - i.
 Front Setback.
-Front setback requirements (as established by the District in which the lot is located) shall be applied from any public right-of-way, private street right-of-way, or easement.
-(Corner lots, therefore, must meet road setbacks on two roadways.)
-The setback shall be measured from the edge of the road right-of-way, except in cases where the right-of-way is less than fifty (50) feet wide.
-Where the right-of-way is less than fifty (50) feet wide.
-Where the right-of-way is less than fifty (50) feet wide.
-Where the right-of-way is less than fifty (50) feet wide, the front setback shall be measured from the centerline of the existing roadway, and then twenty-five (25) feet shall be added to the front setback requirement. - j.
+Front setback requirements (as established by the District in which the lot is located) shall be applied from any public right-of-way, private street right-of-way, or vehicular easement providing access to a parcel for land development.
+(Corner lots have two or three front yards.)
+The setback shall be measured from the edge of the road right-of-way or easement, except in cases where the right-of-way is less than fifty (50) feet wide or wider.
+Where the right-of-way or easement is less than fifty (50) feet wide, the front setback shall be measured from the centerline of the existing roadway, and then twenty-five (25) feet shall be added to the front setback requirement. - j. j.
 Side and Rear Setback.
 Side and rear setbacks shall be measured from the side or rear property line.
 In some Districts and within PUDs, structures may be permitted to sit on two or more lots (creating a "footprint lot").
 In such a case, the building shall be divided at the property line by a firewall meeting all applicable State building code standards.